Leela Aheer

 Leela Sharon Aheer ECA (born September 26, 1970) is a Canadian politician who was elected in the 2015 Alberta election to the Legislative Assembly of Alberta, and re-elected in the 2019 Alberta general election.

 On June 8, 2022, Aheer announced her candidacy in the 2022 United Conservative Party leadership election.
 She came last in the election.

 Early life and career

-Aheer was born in Edmonton, but her family moved to Chestermere in 1979.
+Aheer was born in Edmonton in 1970 and moved with her family to Chestermere in 1979.
+Aheer comes from a Telugu family.
 After graduating from Chestermere High School in 1988, Aheer spent ten months in South India, where her family originated.

 Aheer began her university education in Political Science at the University of Calgary, but transferred to the University of Manitoba to earn a Bachelor of Music degree.
 Post-graduation, she taught music for 22 years and was involved in family-owned businesses, including property investment, a car wash, and a gas station.

 Political career

 Wildrose MLA

 Aheer defeated incumbent Wildrose-turned-PC MLA Bruce McAllister by a slim margin in 2015, becoming the second member to represent Chestermere-Rocky View.